Artist Statement

 British-American painter Rose Fulbright (b.1988) works with various media on surfaces with rich cultural and sensorial associations.

-Her practice is shaped by an ongoing inquiry into contemporary female self-worth - both how it is formed and how it is performed - articulated through themes of the regarded body, sensory experience, fulfilment, desire, and power.
+Her practice is shaped by an ongoing inquiry into contemporary female identity - both how it is formed and how it is performed - articulated through themes of the regarded body, sensory experience, fulfilment, desire, and power.

 Having first studied couture fashion at Parsons, Paris, Fulbright went on to complete a BA in Costume Design at London College of Fashion.
 In the early years of her career, Fulbright’s practice focussed on design in her eponymous clothing label, crafting silk loungewear pieces as ‘wearable art’ intended to heighten the wearer’s awareness of their body’s preciousness and presence.
 This approach resonated strongly with collectors - some of whom even chose to wear their silk robes during the early stages of childbirth.